 - health and advanced manufacturing/ and automation in Greenville

-The NetVUE grant will fund needs-based scholarships to defray the costs of students taking unpaid internships in workplaces that do not pay interns, such as nonprofits and in healthcare and other service-related settings.
+The NetVUE grant will fund need-based scholarships to defray the costs of students taking unpaid internships in workplaces that do not pay interns, such as nonprofits and in healthcare and other service-related settings.

 The offices of Career Development and Religious Life & Community Engagement will connect the content of vocational exploration to existing student communities and small groups, such as Fellowship of Christian Athletes, Student Volunteer Services and Multicultural Student Union.